Governance Assurance & Capital Stewardship

 The structural limits of existing functions

-This creates a structural condition in which accountability remains centralised, while control is distributed and visibility is fragmented.
+This creates a structural condition in which accountability remains centralised, while control is distributed and visibility fragmented.
 It does not arise from failure within functions, but from the absence of governance across these interfaces.

 Lifecycle exposure as a governance condition